|

 120" x 78" x 78" (H x W x D)

-Comma is kinetic and meant to be touched and rotated, allowing viewers to interact with curving shapes and shadows that change from every angle and direction.
-The spiral form evokes both rotary motion and spiral progression.
+Comma is kinetic and meant to be touched and rotated, allowing viewers to interact with curving shapes and shadows.
+The disk-like spiral form rotates on a cylindrical base evoking both rotary motion and spiral progression.